a-paija/CRM-Sales-Review/README.md

 Addressing these gaps represents a significant opportunity to unlock near-term revenue gains while improving long-term scalability and predictability.

 ---

-Below is the Manager & Sales Pipeline Efficiency page from the Tableau Visualization and more examples will be included throughout the report.
-The entire interactive Tableau Dashboard can be found [here](https://public.tableau.com/app/profile/ajin.paija/viz/SalesPerformancePricingAnalytics/Story1)

 <img src="images/Manager.png" alt="Manager" width="750" height="850"/>